ehab180hb/object-to-google-spreadsheet/README.md

-Quickly publish a set of unstructured JSON objects into a Google spreadsheet that you specify.
+Transform and publish your JSON objects into a Google spreadsheet.

 # Installation